 d.
 Residency requirements

 Foreign investors must consider residency requirements.
 The federal statute requires that at least 25 per cent of a corporation’s directors be resident in Canada.
 Where there are fewer than four directors, the Canada Business Corporations Act requires that one director be resident in Canada.
 Each province has different residency requirements that investors wishing to incorporate in Canada should consider.
+It is of particular interest to note that there is no residency requirement for directors of corporations established under the business corporations acts of certain jurisdictions, including Québec and British Columbia.

 e.
 Unlimited liability companies

 An unlimited liability company (ULC) can be incorporated under the provincial laws of Alberta, British Columbia and Nova Scotia.
 Unlike shareholders of other corporations, shareholders of a ULC are personally liable for the liabilities of the company.
 These entities are generally used by foreign investors to gain advantageous tax treatments.
-Though ULCs are taxed as corporations in Canada, they are eligible for “check the-box” election in the United States and may be taxed as either a corporation or a flow-through entity.
+Though ULCs are taxed as corporations in Canada, they are eligible for “check-the-box” election in the United States and may be taxed as either a corporation or a flow-through entity.

 Corporate legislation in each of the three provinces differs.
 A number of factors must be considered when determining where to incorporate, including costs, the extent of shareholder liability, requirements concerning director residency or head office location, and any restrictions imposed on the ability to finance third parties or to pay dividends.